 For emergency notifications to the College community, weather alerts, travel advisories, or changes in security procedure, Campus Safety may use any or all of the following communications:

-- Flyers posted at residence halls, dinning halls, and academic buildings
+- Flyers posted at residence halls, dining halls, and academic buildings

 - Notice to Residence Life Staff